ccbskillssem/ccbskillssem.github.io/index.md

 ~~~
 Materials:

-\title{Topic: Introduction to scikit-image for 3D image anlaysis}
+\title{Topic: Introduction to scikit-image for 3D image analysis}
 Details: Wednesday, May 11, 12 - 1pm
 ~~~
 <br>